gyson/gocsp/README.md

 #### spawn( generator_iterator_object )

 Create a new coroutine with generator_iterator_object.
-The coroutine will be destroyed when function calls "return".
+The coroutine will end when function calls "return".

 ```js
 function* gen(name) {